Donald Trump Slammed For Accusing Virginia Governor Of Supporting ‘Executing Babies After Birth’

-Donald Trump is coming under fire after claiming that Virginia Governor Ralph Northam is in support of “executing babies after birth,” a claim about the Democrat’s support of abortion that the president has been fact-checked on in the past.
+Donald Trump is coming under fire after claiming that Virginia Gov. Ralph Northam is in support of “executing babies after birth,” a claim about the Democrat’s support of abortion that the president has been fact-checked on in the past.

 The president took to Twitter on Friday as early voting started in Virginia.
 He delivered a message expressing confidence in his chances of winning the swing state, and shifted to an attack on Northam by claiming that the Democratic governor plans to confiscate guns and supports the killing of infants after they are born.